Here's some "tongue in cheek" Grammar Advice and Dangling Modifiers

 "Should" and "must" - If it is your opinion, back it up.
 If it is someone else's idea, cite it.

-Personification - avoid action verbs as inanimate objects: “This article tells us little.”
+Personification/anthropomorphism - avoid action verbs with inanimate objects: “This article tells us little.”
 That article did not TELL you anything!

 Homonyms (more specifically, 'homophones' - sound the same, spelled differently) Here are the most common errors: